Kaljurand/aceview/trunk/README.txt

 == Setting up the ACE View Eclipse project ==

-* Edit the file .classpath (in the root directory of the ACE View source tarball)
+* Edit the file .classpath (in the root directory of the ACE View source)

 Change the paths to the Protege trunk to the ones that point to your local copy of Protege.